Two historical additions to the Memorial Wall will be honoured at the 2018 Ontario Police Memorial Ceremony of Remembrance

 Date of Death: 17 April 1922

 In the early hours of the morning of April 9th, Constable Pickard was called by residents who heard breaking glass.
 Constable Pickard arrived to find streetlights broken out to darken the area near the William Bambridge store in the Village of Thamesville.
 He found that three men had broken into the Bambridge store.
 Attempting to make the arrest of the “lookout” who was standing outside of the store, the Constable fired warning shots, which caused the suspect to take flight, with two others from inside the store on the run as well.
 Constable Pickard followed up the street when one suspect fired two shots, one hitting the Constable in the foot.
 He was taken to hospital where it was found the bullet shattered bones in his foot.
 He was operated on, but complications set in and he passed away on April 17th, while in Chatham hospital.

 Constable Pickard as 68 years of age, married with three children at the time of his death.

-County Constable Samuel James Vanstone, Ontario County
+County Constable Samuel James Vanstone, Ontario County.

-12 October 1928
+Date of Death: 12 October 1928

 While at home, Constable Vanstone witnessed a motor vehicle accident outside of his house.
 In a heavy rainstorm, he rushed outside to investigate and extricate the people trapped under the vehicle.
 As he crossed the road, his umbrella obscured the fact that the power lines were hanging down from the damaged pole and came into contact with his umbrella, electrocuting him to death.